cran-task-views/NumericalMathematics/NumericalMathematics.md

 -   `r pkg("SparseM")` provides classes and methods for sparse matrices and for solving linear and least-squares problems in sparse linear algebra
--   Package `r pkg("rmumps")` provides a wrapper for the MUMPS library, solving large linear systems of equations applying a parallel sparse direct solver
+-   Package `r pkg("rmumps")` provides a wrapper for the MUMPS library, solving large linear systems of equations applying a sparse direct solver.
 -   `r pkg("sanic")` supports routines for solving (dense and sparse) large systems of linear equations; direct and iterative solvers from the Eigen C++ library are made available, including